matyasselmeci/hpc-annex/phase-completion-notes.md

   wrong annex.
 Also, we intend to make targeting a specific annex optional in the near future, so this may be largely wasted work.
 (If you _want_ a job only to run on a specific annex and change your mind, I guess such a tool would be useful.)
+- Should `htcondor annex create` not have "mandatory options" (named arguments)?
+This was done without much thought, but since all of the machine names are also valid annex names, it seems like maybe purely postional arguments aren't the right thing either.
+Maybe `name@machine`?